-Course No. First Semester Title Credits
+Course No. Title Credits

+First Semester

 ENGL-101 English Composition 1 3

 LAWE-103 Introduction to Criminal Justice 3

 POLS-101 American National Government 1 3

 PSYC-101 Introduction to Psychology 1 3

-1310-101 Semester Tota

-Second Semester
+Second Semester Semester Tot ai 12

-COMM-101 Introduction to Speech Communication
+COMM-101 Introduction to Speech Communication 1 3

 ENGL-202 Technical Writing 3

-PE-288 First Aid 3 3
+PE-288 First Aid

-POLS-275 State and Local Government 1 3
+POLS-275 State and Local Government 1 3 3

 A.A.S.
 Institutionally Designated 1 3

+Semester Tot

-Third Semester Semester Tot al 15
+Third Semester c.
+L : 2

 PHIL-103 Ethics 3

 PSYC-205 Developmental Psychology 3

 or PSYC-211 Abnormal Psychology (3)

 or PSYC-223 Stress Management (3)

-SOC-155 Drug Abuse: Fact, Fiction and the Future
+SOC-155 Drug Abuse: Fact, Fiction and the Futur

 or SOC-220 Marriage and Family (3)

 or SOC-251 Race and Ethnic Relations (3)

 or SOC-283 Death and Dying (3)

-01 30 0 203 A.A.S.
-Mathematical Ways of Knowing 2
+A.A.S.
+Mathematical Ways of Knowing

-Semester Total 1 2-14
+E Semester Total 1 2-14

-Fourth Semester
+Fourth Semester LAWE-151 Dro Acadomy LLS Laws 1

-LAWE-151 Pre-Academy U.S. Laws 1
+LAWE-151 Pre-Academy U.S. Laws I

-LAWE-152 Pre-Academy Officer Investigation and
+LAVVE-152 Pre-Academy Officer Investigation and 1

 Procedures 1

 LAWE-250 Self Defense 2

 LAWE-251 Basic Police Law 3

-LAWE-252 Professional Orientation for Peace
+LAWE-252 Professional Orientation for Peace 0

 Officers 2

 LAWE-253 Police Procedures 4

 LAWE-254 Patrol Procedures 2

 LAWE-255 Field Skills for Patrol Officers 1

 LAWE-256 Investigation 3

 LAWE-257 Enforcement Skills 2

 LAWE-258 Police Physical Fitness 1

 Semester Tot

-Program Total 6 7-63
+Program Total 6 63-63

-- 1 Satisfies the A.A.S. degree general education requirements listed on page 50. - 2 Mathematics requirement includes any math course that is MATH 123 or higher and meets the A.A.S. degree requirements listed on page 50.
+- Satisfies the A.A.S. degree general education requirements listed on page 50. - 2 Mathematics requirement includes any math course that is MATH 123 or higher and meets the A.A.S. degree requirements listed on page 50.

 The Machining and CNC Technology program prepares students for entry-level employment in the machining and manufacturing industries.
 The curriculum features basic to advanced machining concepts involving various machine tools such as conventional lathes, mills, grinders, and their Computer Numerical Control (CNC) counterparts.
 Coursework also involves blueprint reading, geometric dimensioning and tolerancing, shop math, and statistical and mechanical measurements.
-The second year of the program places emphasis in CNC and CAD/CAM systems in preparation for employment in computerized manufacturing processes.
+The second year of the program places emphasis in CNC and CAD/CAM systems and geometric dimensioning and tolerancing in preparation for employment in computerized manufacturing processes.
 Opportunity to certify in MasterCAM Mill is available to students who succesfully complete the program.

 Successful completion of each semester or permission of the instructor is required to continue into the next semester.
 Prospective students should have solid math skills and demonstrate mechanical aptitude.
 Computer and keyboarding skills are recommended.
 Placement in specific English and math courses is determined by the college assessment test.
-Prospective students who do not meet the initial eligibility requirements for a professional-technical limited enrollment program will need to take selected courses to receive necessary skill building prior to entering the program (see page 43).
+Prospective students who do not meet the initial eligibility requirements for a career and technical limited enrollment program will need to take selected courses to receive necessary skill building prior to entering the program (see page 43).